DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 ## Search for Elements in the DOM Hierarchy

-The selector API provides methods to find elements within a DOM hierarchy in jQuery style.
+The selector API provides methods to find elements in a DOM hierarchy in jQuery style.

 ### find